on May 12, 2021 (last modified on March 16, 2023) • 18 minute read

 Accelity Marketing‘s Cass Polzin says their team “use CTAs in our blogs (typically at the end) encouraging people to sign up for our newsletter”–a tactic Polzin says increases their blog conversion rate because “the people who are scrolling all the way to the bottom are demonstrating that they’re truly interested in our content, showing a high-intent from the get-go.”

 “A great way to increase your subscription rate is to build an opt-in landing page,” says ExpertSure‘s Ollie Smith.

-“The purpose of this page is to convenience people to sign-up to your email list, and so should detail the benefits of subscription, the type of content contained within emails, the frequency of emails which can be expected and bonuses for sign-up.”
+“The purpose of this page is to convince people to sign-up to your email list, and so should detail the benefits of a subscription, the type of content contained within emails, the frequency of emails which can be expected, and bonuses for sign-up.”